mertozer94/MergeFiles/README.md

 3. New files are merged and metrics are calculated automaticaly, no further action is needed.

-4. In summary, we are solving the problems that we have mentioned in analyze the problem section.
+4. In summary, we are solving the efficiently problems that we have mentioned in analyze the problem section.

 *Cons:*

 1. No rollback available for the moment.
 If we were given a corrupted input, then the result will be wrong as well.
 We could introduce maybe versioning of the recent data, or have more granularity on the partition data (such as add date to partitionCol)
-So that we can delete all files corresponding to the corrupted input.
+So that we can delete all files corresponding to the corrupted input or version.

 2. This solution assumes that data is uniformly distributed by the first letter of elements in input data.
 If not, we could have some hot partition problems.

 3. For the moment, this application is merging all files in the given input directory and calculating one count metric.
-But there could be a need to merge only specific files (excluded some) and calculate the metrics for those specific files.
+But there could be a need to merge only specific files (or excluded some) and calculate the metrics for those specific files.

 **Write code that is reliable, testable and maintainable**